woocommerce/woocommerce-blocks/docs/third-party-developers/extensibility/rest-api/extend-rest-api-add-custom-fields.md

-# Extending the WooCommerce Checkout Block to Add a new Field Block
+# Add a new inner block containing a custom field to the WooCommerce Checkout Block

 This documentation addresses the requirement for extending the WooCommerce checkout block to accept additional data from a new inner block.